carpentries-incubator/ml4bio-workshop/_extras/guide.md

 Then have participants try more classifiers.
 Ask the participants who obtained the best accuracy and what settings they used.

+## Decision Trees
+The house price example is more like a regression example than classification, but we use it because it is very intuitive.

 {% include links.md %}